-Special Education and Related Services - The school must provide prior written notice to the parent/guardian within 10 calendar days of either the receipt of the written revocation of consent for services or of the written summary of the parent/guardian's oral revocation of consent for services before ceasing the student's special education and related services.
-A student whose rights have transferred at age 18 may revoke services, unless the adult student delegated educational rights to the parent/guardian or a legal guardian for the student has been appointed by a court.
+NOTE: The 5 calendar days for the written summary of oral revocation are included in the 10 calendar days for PWN requirements for revocation of consent.

+A student whose rights have transferred at age 18 may revoke services unless the adult student delegated educational rights to the parent/guardian or a legal guardian for the student has been appointed by a court.
 In these instances, prior written notice is given to both the student and the parent/guardian.
 The prior written notice must be provided using the appropriate form - Consent Revoked for Services.
 The notice includes a statement that all special education and related services will cease because of the revocation of consent.
 The school ceases services no later than 10 calendar days after the revocation of consent.

-The IDEA does not allow the school district to request mediation or a due process hearing when a parent/guardian has revoked consent for special education and related services.
+The IDEA does not allow the District to request mediation or a due process hearing when a parent/guardian has revoked consent for special education and related services.